On Obtaining Sharp Bounds of the Rate of Convergence for a Class of Continuous-Time Markov Chains: Transformations for a class of Markov chains with the regular structure of an infinitesimal matrix

-\begin{theorem} Let $X(t)$ be a finite Markov chain with the regular structure of an infinitesimal matrix.
-Then the corresponding respective matrix $B^*(t)=T B(t)T^{-1}$ is essentially non-negative, i.e $b^*_{ij} (t) \ge0$ for all $i,j,$ such that $i\ne j$ and any $t \ge 0$. \end{theorem}
+By inspecting the values of $b^*_{ij}(t)$ we arrive at the following theorem. \begin{theorem} Let $X(t)$ be a finite Markov chain with the regular structure of an infinitesimal matrix.
+Then the corresponding respective matrix $B^*(t)=T B(t)T^{-1}$ is essentially non-negative, i.e., $b^*_{ij} (t) \ge0$ for all $i,j,$ such that $i\ne j$ and any $t \ge 0$. \end{theorem}

-\begin{remark} One can note that the assumption of regularity of infinitesimal matrix is close to the necessary for essential non-negativity of $B^*(t)$.
+\begin{remark} One can note that the assumption of regularity of infinitesimal matrix is close to the necessity for essential non-negativity of $B^*(t)$.
 However, there are examples for which infinitesimal matrix is not regular and $B^*(t)$ is essential non-negative, see (Ammar and Alharbi, 2018; Dharmaraja, 2000; Zeifman et al. 2019). \end{remark}